probonopd/linuxdeployqt/BUILDING.md

 So, if you are on another platform (e.g. i686, ARM) or would like to compile from source, here are the steps:

-* Get and build linuxdeployqt e.g., using Qt 5.7.0 (you could use this [Qt Creator AppImage](https://bintray.com/probono/AppImages/QtCreator#files) for this)
+* Get and build linuxdeployqt

 ```
 sudo apt-get -y install git g++ libgl1-mesa-dev